+'''

+public

+RealtimeThread(SchedulingParameters scheduling,

 ReleaseParameters release,

 MemoryParameters memory,

 MemoryArea area,

 ConfigurationParameters config,

 TimeDispatcher dispatcher,

 SchedulingGroup group,

+'''

 Runnable logic)

-Create a realtime thread with the given characteristics and a specified Runnable.
+Creates a realtime thread with the given characteristics and a specified Runnable.
 The scheduling group of the new thread is inherited from its parent task unless group is set.
 The newly-created realtime thread is associated with the scheduler in effect during execution of the constructor.

-scheduling The SchedulingParameters13 associated with this (And possibly other instances of Schedulable14).
-When scheduling is null and the creator is a schedulable, SchedulingParameters15 is a clone of the creator's value created in the same memory area as this.
-When scheduling is null and the creator is a Java thread, the contents and type of the new SchedulingParameters object is governed by the associated scheduler.

-release The ReleaseParameters16 associated with this (and possibly other instances of Schedulable17).
-When release is null the new RealtimeThread will use a clone of the default ReleaseParameters for the associated scheduler created in the memory area that contains the RealtimeThread object.

-memory The MemoryParameters18 associated with this (and possibly other instances of Schedulable19).
-When memory is null, the new RealtimeThread receives null value for its memory parameters, and the amount or rate of memory allocation for the new thread is unrestricted, and it may access the heap.

-config The ConfigurationParameters20 associated with this (and possibly other instances of Schedulable21).
-When config is null, this RealtimeThread will reserve no space for preallocated exceptions and implementation-specific values will be set to their implementation-defined defaults.

-dispatcher The TimeDispatcher22 to use for realtime sleep and determining the period of a periodic thread.

-group The SchedulingGroup of the newly created realtime thread or the parent's scheduling group when null.

-logic The Runnable object whose run() method will serve as the logic for the new RealtimeThread.
+- scheduling-The SchedulingParameters associated with this (And possibly other instances of Schedulable).
+When scheduling is null and the creator is a schedulable, SchedulingParameters is a clone of the creator's value created in the same memory area as this.
+When scheduling is null and the creator is a Java thread, the contents and type of the new SchedulingParameters object is governed by the associated scheduler. - release-The ReleaseParameters associated with this (and possibly other instances of Schedulable).
+When release is null the new RealtimeThread will use a clone of the default ReleaseParameters for the associated scheduler created in the memory area that contains the RealtimeThread object. - memory-The MemoryParameters associated with this (and possibly other instances of Schedulable).
+When memory is null, the new RealtimeThread receives null value for its memory parameters, and the amount or rate of memory allocation for the new thread is unrestricted, and it may access the heap. - area-The initial memory area of this handler. - config-The ConfigurationParameters associated with this (and possibly other instances of Schedulable).
+When config is null, this RealtimeThread will reserve no space for preallocated exceptions and implementation-specific values will be set to their implementation-defined defaults. - dispatcher-The TimeDispatcher to use for realtime sleep and determining the period of a periodic thread. - group-The SchedulingGroup of the newly created realtime thread or the parent's scheduling group when null. - logic-The Runnable object whose run() method will serve as the logic for the new RealtimeThread.
 When logic is null, the run() method in the new object will serve as its logic.

-IllegalArgumentException when the parameters are not compatible with the associated scheduler or the current thread group is not a SchedulingGroup and group is null.
+IllegalArgumentException-when the parameters are not compatible with the associated scheduler or the current thread group is not a SchedulingGroup and group is null.

-IllegalAssignmentError when the new RealtimeThread instance cannot hold a reference to any of the values of scheduling, release, memory, or group, when those parameters cannot hold a reference to the new RealtimeThread, when the new RealtimeThread instance cannot hold a reference to the values of area or logic, when the initial memory area is not specified and the new RealtimeThread instance cannot hold a reference to the default initial memory area, and when the thread may not use the heap, as specified by its memory parameters, and any of the following is true:
+- IllegalAssignmentError-when the new RealtimeThread instance cannot hold a reference to any of the values of scheduling, release, memory, or group, when those parameters cannot hold a reference to the new RealtimeThread, when the new RealtimeThread instance cannot hold a reference to the values of area or logic, when the initial memory area is not specified and the new RealtimeThread instance cannot hold a reference to the default initial memory area, and when the thread may not use the heap, as specified by its memory parameters, and any of the following is true:

 - the initial memory area is not specified,

 - the initial memory is heap memory,

 - the initial memory area, scheduling, release, memory, or group is allocated in heap memory.

 - when this is in heap memory, or

 - logic is in heap memory.

-ScopedCycleException when memory is a scoped memory area that has already been entered from a memory area other than the current scope.
+ScopedCycleException-when memory is a scoped memory area that has already been entered from a memory area other than the current scope.